-Subsistence farming is the practice of self-sufficiency in which the farmers focuses only on producing enough food for personal consumption.
+Subsistence farming is the practice of self-sufficiency in which the farmers focus only on producing enough food for personal consumption.
 There is a direct and immediate relationship between production and consumption.

-Mostly, subsistence farming appeals to rural farmers because it provides them sufficient food, lessen expenses in transportation to a city and provide the opportunity to continue living in rural areas where life expenses, such housing, and land are more affordable.
+Mostly, subsistence farming appeals to rural farmers because it provides them sufficient food, lessens expenses in transportation to a city and provides the opportunity to continue living in rural areas where life expenses, such as housing, and land are more affordable.